Kevin James

-Kevin George Knipfing (born April 26, 1965), known professionally as Kevin James, is an American comedian and actor.
-James began his career by performing stand-up comedy at clubs on Long Island in the 1980s.
-He rose to prominence in the 2000s for playing Doug Heffernan on the CBS sitcom The King of Queens (1998–2007), for which he received the nomination for Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series in 2006.
+Kevin George Knipfing (born April 26, 1965) known professionally as Kevin James, is an American actor and comedian.
+James began his career as a stand-up comedian on Long Island in the late 1980s before rising to prominence for playing Doug Heffernan on the CBS sitcom The King of Queens (1998–2007), for which he received a nomination for Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series in 2006.

 In 2004, James made his first film appearance in 50 First Dates, and the following year co-starred in Hitch.
 He went on to star in I Now Pronounce You Chuck & Larry (2007), Paul Blart: Mall Cop (2009), Grown Ups (2010), Zookeeper (2011), Here Comes the Boom (2012), and Pixels (2015).
 He also voiced characters in the animated films Monster House, Barnyard (both 2006), and Hotel Transylvania (2012).
 He also was nominated for a People's Choice Award in 2017 for his role on the CBS sitcom Kevin Can Wait (2016–2018).
 James also appeared in several dramatic roles, including The Dilemma (2011), Little Boy (2015), and Becky (2020).
+In 2026, he starred in the romantic comedy Solo Mio.

 Early life

-Kevin George Knipfing was born in Mineola, New York, on April 26, 1965, to office worker Janet Klein and insurance agency owner Joseph Valentine Knipfing Jr. He has German ancestry.
-He grew up in Stony Brook, New York.
-He has a sister named Leslie and an older brother named Gary, who also became a comedian and actor (adopting the stage name Gary Valentine).
-The siblings were raised Catholic.
-James graduated from Ward Melville High School, where he reached the top position on the wrestling team, one spot above his friend and future professional wrestler Mick Foley.
+Kevin George Knipfing was born in Mineola, New York, on April 26, 1965, to office worker Janet Klein and insurance agency owner Joseph Valentine Knipfing Jr. His father is of German ancestry, and his mother is Jewish.
+He grew up in Stony Brook, New York, with a sister named Leslie and an older brother named Gary, who also became a comedian and actor, adopting the stage name Gary Valentine.
+They were raised Catholic.

+James graduated from Ward Melville High School in 1983, where he reached the top position on the wrestling team, one spot above his friend and future professional wrestler Mick Foley.
 Both wrestled in the Heavyweight weight class.
 When James suffered a season-ending back injury, Foley took over the first string position.
 Both men went on to study at the State University of New York at Cortland, where James played halfback on the varsity football team until another back injury permanently ended his sporting ambitions.